netgfx/TNTMapEditor/README.md

 TNT stands for Top and Tile map editor.
 This is an open source tile-map-editor I created to help me out put out some maps fast.

-Feel to use it as you like.
+Feel free to use it as you like.

 ## Quick start